 Repetitive DNA in Evolutionary and Creation Models

 From within the evolutionary framework, this discovery was unexpected.
 Most molecular biologists have long viewed highly repetitive DNA sequences as nonfunctional.
-In fact, much of the satellite DNA sequences in the human genome (which compose 10 percent of the genetic makeup of humans) have been ignored by the research community because of the influence of the evolutionary paradigm.
+In fact, much of the satellite DNA sequences in the human genome (which comprise 10 percent of the genetic makeup of humans) have been ignored by the research community, because of the influence of the evolutionary paradigm.
 These sequences have long been regarded as the leftover vestiges of an unguided, evolutionary history.

 A press release from Duke University describing this latest work acknowledges this omission: “Even though the sequence of the human genome was declared complete more than a decade ago, it retains several glaring gaps, especially in the repetitive sequences around centromeres.”2

 Sequencing highly repetitive DNA sequences is extremely challenging, to be sure.
 And this is part of the reason for the gaps in the human genome sequence.
-But because of the influence of the evolutionary paradigm, few, if any, biologists thought these repetitive sequences were anything other than junk.
+But, because of the influence of the evolutionary paradigm, few, if any, biologists thought these repetitive sequences were anything other than junk.
 Viewing satellite DNA as junk took away any motivation on the part of molecular biologists to “plow ahead” and try to determine these recalcitrant DNA sequences.

 On the other hand, a creation model/intelligent design perspective predicts that nearly all of the DNA sequences found within the human genome would display function—including highly repetitive satellite DNA sequences.
 And this prediction is satisfied by the latest insights from the Duke research team.

 To be fair, the Duke researchers were working from an evolutionary framework.
-So why were they studying satellite DNA if other life scientists chose to ignore these sequences?
+So, why were they studying satellite DNA, if other life scientists chose to ignore these sequences?
 The researchers from Duke University were trying to understand the structure-function relationships of centromeres.

-These chromosomal regions are made up of highly repetitive DNA dubbed alpha satellite DNA and compose about 5 percent of the human genomes.
+These chromosomal regions are made up of highly repetitive DNA dubbed alpha satellite DNA and comprise about 5 percent of the human genomes.
 Centromeres serve as the attachment site for replicated chromosomes during the cell division process.

 The alpha satellite DNA of centromeres displays several layers of organization that are built upon a 171 base pair (bp) unit called a monomer.
 In turn, these monomers are repeated numerous times to form higher order repeats (HORs).
-The size of the HOR is specific for each of the 22 autosomes and 2 sex chromosomes that compose the human genome.
+The size of the HOR is specific for each of the 22 autosomes and 2 sex chromosomes that comprise the human genome.
 For example, the HOR of chromosome X consists of 12 monomers, while the HOR of chromosome 8 is made up of six monomers.
 The next level of organization, called HOR arrays, arises from the extensively repeated occurrence of HORs.

 There can be two or more HOR arrays within centromeres.
 For example, chromosome 17—the subject of the Duke University study—possesses two HOR arrays, dubbed D17Z1 and D17Z1-B.

-Proteins composing the kinetochore bind to one or the other HOR array on chromosome 17.
+Proteins comprising the kinetochore bind to one or the other HOR array on chromosome 17.
 (The kinetochore protein complex binds to the centromere, serving as an attachment site for the mitotic spindle, which pulls apart the sister chromosomes during cell division.)

 As it turns out, for 70 percent of people, the centromere assembles at the D17Z1 site of chromosome 17 for both sister chromosomes.
 For 30 percent, centromere assembly occurs at the D17Z1 site for one of the sister chromosomes and at the D17Z1-B site of the other.